developer-zebra/developer-zebra-site/src/ehs/4-0/guide/settings/index.md

 ------

 ### Wireless Information
-**Applies only to devices running Android 10 and later**.
-Controls whether information about the device's Wi-Fi connection is displayed to the device User and if so, which setting(s) are shown. **By default, all wireless information is hidden in User Mode**.
+Controls whether potentially sensitive information about the device's Wi-Fi connection is displayed to the device User and if so, which setting(s) are shown. **By default, IP address, MAC address, SSID, BSSID and Scan Result are hidden in User Mode**.
 Does not effect Admin Mode (all wireless settings always shown). **Default value is used if a tag is left blank, absent from the config file or contains an invalid value**.

-It is necessary to add/edit these tags only if showing information is desired.
+> **NOTE**: Add/edit these settings only if ***showing*** wireless information is desired.

 <img alt="" style="height:450px" src="ehs40_wirelessinfo_settings_panel.png"/>